Being involved in a commercial truck accident can be a traumatic experience involving physical, emotional, and financial damages.

-In order to get compensation for your losses in the accident, you must file a claim with your insurance company.
+To get compensation for your losses in the accident, you must file a claim with your insurance company.
 You should notify both the trucker and the company they work for that this claim is being filed.

-Once you have notified your insurance company of the accident, they will provide an insurance adjuster to review the case and provide a settlement, dependent on who is determined to be at-fault for the accident.
+Once you have notified your insurance company of the accident, they will provide an insurance adjuster to review the case and provide a settlement, dependent on who is determined to be at fault for the accident.

 Commercial truck accidents differ from other car accidents because the truck driver is employed by a trucking company or works as an independent contractor.
 This slightly complicates the claim process because it may mean more than one party is at fault.